Easy Milk Chocolate Frosting for Birthday Cakes and Cupcakes

 For sheet cakes

-Sheet cakes are less formal but often more practical.
-Milk chocolate frosting spreads nicely over a single large surface.
+Sheet cakes are often the most practical birthday dessert because they are easy to serve and decorate.
+Milk chocolate frosting spreads beautifully across a large surface.
 Use a wide offset spatula and work from the center outward.
-If you want simple decoration, make shallow swirls with the back of a spoon.
+For a simple finish, create gentle swirls with the back of a spoon.

 For a tall swirl

 Use a piping bag fitted with a large open star tip or round tip.
-Start at the outside edge and move inward, building upward in a spiral.
-If the frosting is too soft, chill it for 10 minutes before piping.
+Start at the outside edge of the cupcake and spiral inward while building upward.
+If the frosting begins to feel too soft, chill it for about 10 minutes before piping.

 – vanilla cupcakes